 In the fall of 2010, the Company retained SRK Consulting Inc. of Toronto, Ontario to prepare a NI43-101 compliant Technical Report of Sunny Lake Property which was completed and filed on SEDAR in May 2011.
-This report is available on our website at wwww.centuryiron.com.
+This report is available on our website at www.centuryiron.com.
 In the technical report, SRK concludes that the Lac Le Fer and Rainy Lake properties have merit and offer good exploration potential for taconite and DSO iron mineralization similar to the iron mineralization of the world class iron ore district of the Schefferville area.
-The recommended exploration program comprises field geological mapping followed by trenching, sampling and parametric core drilling on the more promising targets.
-The proposed work program also includes a provision for approximately 5,000 meters of core drilling to test the lateral continuity of the iron mineralization at selected targets, delineate its potential size for supporting and initial mineral resource evaluation.